Council of Laodicea – 364 AD

 Canon 37: No one shall accept festal presents from Jews and heretics, or keep the festivals with them.”

 (Quotes from this Synod taken from: Hefele, Joseph.
 A History of the Councils of the Church from the Original Documents.
 Edinborough, 1896.
-Vol 2, Pages 295-324.)
+Vol 2, Pages 295-324.
+To read the rest of the canons from this council, CLICK HERE).

 What do we learn from the council?

-Even in congregations with pro-Roman influence, the Sabbath still retained some level of importance, as the Scriptures were read on them.
-However, the canons of this council are very anti-Semitic and anti-Sabbatarian.
-They wanted to discourage people from keeping God’s Sabbaths.
+The Council of Laodicea was clearly promoted by the Roman Church and those leaders who agreed with them.
+We learn that even in congregations with pro-Roman influence, the Sabbath still retained some level of importance as the Scriptures were supposed to be read on the day.
+However, the canons of this council are very anti-Semitic and anti-Sabbath.
+One goal of this council was to discourage people from keeping God’s Sabbaths in the Biblical manner by resting on the day.

 Kelly McDonald, Jr.